pearlfish/pearlfish-java/README.md

 Pearlfish for Java
 ==================

-Specification-by-Example crossed with Approval Testing
+Specification-by-Example crossed with Approval Testing.

 Overview
 --------

-There are two ways of using Pearlfish - as an [Approval Testing](http://www.approvaltesting.com) library that outputs documents suitable for [Specification by Example](http://en.wikipedia.org/wiki/Specification_by_example) or as a Specification by Example library that checks results by Approval Testing.
+There are two ways of using Pearlfish - as an [Approval Testing](http://www.approvaltests.com) library that outputs documents suitable for [Specification by Example](http://martinfowler.com/bliki/SpecificationByExample.html) or as a Specification by Example library that checks results by Approval Testing.

 At a very high level, the Approval Testing workflow is: